bodziosamolot/sourceGenerators/article.md

 Roslyn is the name used for .NET Compiler.
 It is open source and includes versions for C# and Visual Basic.
 Roslyn exposes various types of APIs:
 - Compiler APIs - Corresponding to phases of the Compiler Pipeline.
 We will use mostly those api for our generator.
-- Diagnostic APIs - If you see colored squiggles in your IDE that's thanks to the Diagnostic API.
+- Diagnostic APIs - If you see colored squiggles in your IDE that is thanks to the Diagnostic API.
 - Scripting APIs - Allow to use C# as a scripting language.
 - Workspace APIs - Allow to work with how our program is structured i.e. Solution, Project.

 ![Compiler pipeline from https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/compiler-api-model](https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/media/compiler-api-model/compiler-pipeline-api.png)

 The picture above shows the Compiler Pipeline and APIs corresponding to its phases.
-We will need some fundamental knowledge about how the Compiler works in order to make use of source generators.
+We will need some fundamental knowledge about how the compiler works in order to make use of source generators.

 ### Syntax Trees and Syntax Analysis